Cranken/JobMon/doc/API.md

 ## [GET] /api/search/user/:term

-Search for a user containing the given substring in it's username.
+Search for a user containing the given substring in its username.
 The search is performed on all users with at least one job.

 Authentication level: admin

 Body return data: A list of usernames.

+## [GET] /api/search/job/:term

+Search for a job containing the given substring in its id, job-name or account-name.
+The search is performed on all jobs the authenticated user could see.

+Authentication level: user

+Body return data: A list of jobs.

+## [GET] /api/search/tag/:term

+Search for a tag containing the given substring in its tag-name.
+The search is performed on all tags the authenticated user could see.

+Authentication level: user

+Body return data: A list of tags.

 ## [POST] /api/login